Top 12 Clean Eating Valentine's Day Breakfast Ideas

 - 1/4 teaspoon salt

 - Preheat your oven to 350 degrees F and line your muffin tin with silicone baking cups.
-(I love these because they are easy to use, cheap, and reusable.) silicon baking cups
+(I love these because they are easy to use, cheap, and reusable.) silicone baking cups

 - I really like containing my mini quiches in shredded sweet potato for a little extra sweetness, but if you prefer, you can leave them out of the recipe.

-- Then I finely chop my veggies (and meat if your prefer), and divide them amongst each of my baking cups and top with cheese.
+- Then I finely chop my veggies (and meat if you prefer),and divide them amongst each of my baking cups and top with cheese.

 - Finally, I mix up all other ingredients in a small measuring cup and pour it into each of my muffin cups to cover all of the fillings.

 - Bake for about 25 minutes and enjoy!
 The baking cups should just slide right off for you without a mess.

 6. Strawberry Parfaits

 These sweet little cups of deliciousness are as easy as putting a little organic yogurt into the bottom of your bowl, adding some homemade granola, and then topping with some sliced up strawberries.
 Yum!
 I usually keep a few different flavors of my homemade granola around at all times, and rotate them out for the different holidays.
 I really like mine with almonds and shredded coconut, but feel free to try out various flavors in your parfait.